 A Librarian is responsible for performing a variety of tasks associated with managing the library and materials within it.

-Build your résumé by writing for The Diamond (student newspaper), the Signet (yearbook), The Canon (student literary magazine), or Dordt's Marketing and Communication Office.
+Build your résumé by writing for The Diamond (student newspaper), The Canon (student literary magazine), or maybe even Dordt's Marketing and Communications Office.

 Read your work at an annual student public reading and compete for cash prizes in the annual Purple Martin writing competition.